Do unmarried couples have legal rights?

 One way to ensure that both of you do have legal protection if you break up is to put a cohabitation agreement in place.

 A cohabitation agreement puts everything in writing, so there's less chance of uncertainty or disagreements further down the line.
-As a cohabitation agreement is drawn up in advance, the terms are more likely to be reasonable than if a couple waits until the relationship has already broken down before having these conversations.
+As a cohabitation agreement is drawn up in advance, the terms are more likely to be reasonable than if a couple waits until the relationship has already broken down.

 Is this page useful?